wikimedia/phoenix/docs/artifact.md

 We define modern platform as interrelated capabilities relying on emerging industry patterns (see below).
 In the PoV and at a system level, these patterns are the implementation details.
 They lay the foundation for low-level interactions between knowledge sources and products that scale as the system scales.

 ### Patterns are the thing
-We need to focus on patterns and how to implement them.
-They enable us to design for emergence: create interrelated capabilities that become greater than the sum of their parts.
-While the parts remain stable, predictable, changeable and encapsulated.
-Fundamentally, we mean create the
+Patterns enable us to design for emergence: create interrelated capabilities that become greater than the sum of their parts.
+So we focused on patterns that enable parts that are stable, predictable, changeable and encapsulated.
+Patterns that let us design a system by focusing on ...
+- the data model of "knowledge"
-- parts: capabilities, things they system does)
+- the parts that deliver the capabilities (things the system does)
-- the relationship between the parts (when do they need each other?)
+- the relationship between the parts
-- and the structure of their interaction (knowledge as an universal language).
+- and the structure of their interaction

 The patterns we've explored include: